#Motherhood Mondays Featuring The Waitress Site

-Hello and welcome back to #MotherhoodMondays guest post series.
-A weekly feature for mothers to share their stories about their incredible journeys of motherhood in all kinds of forms.
-For this week's feature we have the very honest Natalie from The Waitress Site who shares a personal post about not being a natural born mother and the struggles she faced as a first time mum.
-Being a mum to one I can relate to Natalie's post so much, I remembering feeling completing lost and if it wasn't for all the support we received from family and friends I don't think I would be the mum I am today.
-Thank you Natalie for sharing your post with us for #MotherhoodMondays.
+This week's feature highlights the candid Natalie from The Waitress Site, who shares a heartfelt post about not being a natural-born mother and the challenges she faced as a first-time mum.
+As a mum to one, I can deeply relate to Natalie's story—I remember feeling completely lost, and without the incredible support from family and friends, I don't think I would be the mum I am today.
+Thank you, Natalie, for sharing your journey with us for #MotherhoodMondays.
+Take it away Natalie...

 Natural Born Mother